kelloggm/wpi-paper/experiments/experimental-procedure.md

 6. Collect the number of original annotations in the code:
    a. run `git checkout -b annotation-statistics origin/baseline`
-   b. modify the project's build file so that it runs the `org.checkerframework.common.util.count.AnnotationStatistics` processor instead of the typecheckers it was running before
+   b. modify the project's build file so that it
+        i. does not run the typecheckers that it was running before, and ii. does runs the `org.checkerframework.common.util.count.AnnotationStatistics` processor
    c. add the `-Aannotations` and `-Anolocations` options, and make sure that you remove any `-Werror` argument to javac.
    d. compile the program and record the output in the spreadsheet.
 (You should create a new "sheet" in the spreadsheet for each project.
 Copy one that's